foca13/AIDL_2019_project/README.md

 ![alt][experiment_1_loss]
 ![alt][experiment_1_acc]

 Figures 1 and 2 show the training and validation curves for loss (left) and accuracy (right) for a siamese + decision network, using SGD as optimizer, a learning rate of 5e-4 and weight decay of 5e-4, with no data augmentation (full hyperparameter description in table below).
 The model overfits quickly to the training data (blue line), shown by a really high training accuracy (close to 1) and an increase in validation loss.
-To avoid overfitting, the next experiment was ran
+Despite the relatively high validation and test accuracies, the model is not training properly.
+The next experiment was ran with data augmentation to try to improve generalization.

 ![alt][experiment_2_loss]
 ![alt][experiment_2_acc]

 Figures 3 and 4 show the training and validation curves for a siamese + decision network using a SGD optimizer, with learning rate of 5e-4, weight decay of 5e-3 and data augmentation.
 Although not as quickly as in the case with no data augmentation, the model still overfits.
+This could be explained by the relatively small size of the dataset used and the similarity between many of the identities in the training and validation splits.

 ![alt][experiment_3_loss]
 ![alt][experiment_3_acc]

 Figures 3 and 4 show the training and validation curves for a siamese + decision network using Adam optimizer, with learning rate of 5e-4, weight decay of 5e-4 and data augmentation.
 The seemingly random fluctuations in training and validation loss and accuracy suggest that the model didn't learn properly.
 This is supported by the low validation and test accuracy in this model.
+Since Adam is a well known and used optimizing algorithm, these problems were problably due to a bad implementation of the optimizer in our model.

 ![alt][experiment_4_loss]
 ![alt][experiment_4_acc]

 Figures 5 and 6 show the training and validation curves for a siamse + decision network trained from scratch, with SGD optimizer, learning rate of 1e-3, weight decay of 5e-4 and without data augmentation.
-The model still overfits, but it is able to generalize a little bit better.
+Since the model is not pretrained, The model still overfits, but it is able to generalize a little bit better.

 ![alt][experiment_5_loss]
 ![alt][experiment_5_acc]